K I N G L O U I E

 “Louis Pain is Portland's best-kept secret.
 He has a lot of soul--he plays from his heart, not his head.
 He always plays exactly what the song needs, and that’s an art form.
 He’s playing what he feels, not what he thinks will impress.” --Curtis Salgado, vocalist & bandleader (Santana, Room Full of Blues)

 For a vocalist, Louis is a joy to work with.
 He accompanies and arranges beautifully.
 And he's so organized, which is rare.
 The "Soul Diva" CD we recorded back in '94 was my first, and probably my best, and that's because Louis produced it.
-He really knows what he's doing." --Linda Hornbuckle, the NW's "Legendary Soul Diva"
+He really knows what he's doing." --Linda Hornbuckle, the late NW's "Legendary Soul Diva"

 "Louis Pain is the top of the heap when it comes to the Hammond B-3 organ.
 He knows how to swing it, he knows how to make it sweet, he knows how to make it sing and make it growl.
 He’s the consummate B-3 master.” --Tom Grant (top-selling smooth jazz recording artist)

 "I've been in music since 1949, and Louis Pain is one of the best I've worked with.
 I can't believe what comes from his hands, feet & head.
 He's a fantastic, soulful player, and he doesn't even know it.
-The cat can play, man." --"Sweet Baby James" Benton, legendary NW vocalist & entertainer
+The cat can play, man." --"Sweet Baby James" Benton, late, great NW vocalist & entertainer

 "Pain is responsible for the 'nuisances'--bandspeak for nuances--that set the [Paul] deLay Band apart. . .Thanks to Pain's 'nuisances,' the band exudes a musicianly discipline often missing from the rabble of lumpty-dumpty shufflemongers.
 The deLay Band intertwines melody and harmony lines in ways that echo ensembles such as Django Reinhardt's quintet or Duke Ellington's big bands." --John Foyston, The Oregonian, 2-5-95